ppolg/thesis_code/README.md

 # Complexities of transcriptional and post-transcriptional control in mycobacteria

-Code associated with my PhD thesis, regarding analysis of short overlaps in mycobacteria.
+Code associated with my PhD thesis, primarily regarding analysis of short overlaps in mycobacteria.

 Previously published code, associated with analysis of Term-seq is available at https://github.com/ppolg/Mtb_termseq